-1.3.14 Bay Area Rapid Transit Vision Update
+1.3.15 Bay Area Rapid Transit Vision Update

 BART connects San Francisco to Alameda and Contra Costa Counties in the East Bay and the peninsula cities in San Mateo County.
 The 104-mile heavy-rail rapid transit system operates on 5 routes with 45 stations.
 The BART Silicon Valley Extension, managed by the VTA, is a program of improvements in the Silicon Valley Rapid Transit Corridor that will extend BART service into Santa Clara County.
-The first phase of the 16-mile extension, the Berryessa Extension, provides service to Berryessa Station in San Jose as of June 2020.
+The first phase of the 16-mile extension, the Berryessa Extension, will provide service to Berryessa Station in San Jose in 2019.
 The second phase of the extension will provide service to Diridon and Santa Clara Stations, where it will overlap with Caltrain service (VTA 2018a).

 The BART Vision Update (BART 2014) focuses on BART's longer-term future to determine where BART should focus investments.
 In service since 1972, BART developed the Vision Update (BART 2014) in the context of the aging BART system.
 The BART Vision Update identifies railcar replacement; train control system modernization; and construction of a new, state-of-the-art maintenance and storage facility in Hayward as its immediate priorities.
 Other priority investments are "state of good repair" maintenance needs and station modernization.
-The BART Vision Update also identifies expansion as an investment priority and describes potential new corridors and infill stations to increase capacity (BART 2014).
+The BART Vision